By parents for parents

 Goodtimer is here!

-In December of 2019, after more than three years of research and development, we launched Goodtimer and the response has from families and the positive parenting community has been better than we could have ever imagined.
-Discover why Goodtimer is getting noticed by Mothering Magazine, The Toy Insider, and more; and why Creative Child Magazine made Goodtimer their 2020 Product of the year!
+In December of 2019, after more than three years of research and development, we launched Goodtimer and the response from Goodtimer families and the positive parenting community has been better than we could have ever imagined.
+A big thanks to all the friends and families who have supported us along the way to make Goodtimer a reality.

 Meet the Goodtimer Family

-Goodtimer was founded to help families like ours unlock the power of positive reinforcement and achieve happier and more connected homes.
+Goodtimer was founded to help families like ours unlock the power of positive reinforcement and achieve happier homes and more connected families.
 Our team is working hard to provide simple and effective solutions to open-minded families who strive for real connection.

 A proud mother of two boys which she and her husband are doing their best to guide into becoming caring, conscientious young men.
 Jackie has over two decades of experience in all aspects of customer service, from brick-and-mortar retail to e-commerce websites, and from product assistance to shipping logistics.
 She has helped to achieve and maintain high customer satisfaction ratings for the companies she has worked with.
 Taking the dedicated view that problems are opportunities for improvement and, especially as part of the Goodtimer Customer Experience Team, a chance to provide solutions that benefit both the team and our Goodtimer families, Jackie is committed to helping families find peace through positive reinforcement.